Arcadia-Science/2025-Asgard-giant-virus-proteomes/README.md

 This workflow provides a comprehensive guide.
 Remember to adapt file paths, names, and specific tool parameters based on your actual data and analytical goals.
 For detailed options of each script, run `python scripts/script_name.py --help`.

-    # Detailed methods of how we used these scripts and analyzed the outputs are available in the Methods section of the pub
+    # Detailed methods of how we used these scripts and analyzed the outputs are available in the Methods section of  the pub (https://doi.org/10.57844/arcadia-prc5-56p7)

 #### Database Integration

 All annotations and metadata were iteratively merged into a single `proteome_database` CSV file using the `database_assembly.ipynb` Jupyter notebook.

-#### Exploratory Data Analysis

-Exploratory data analysis was conducted using Jupyter notebooks located in the `notebooks/` directory.
-The Python libraries pandas, matplotlib, seaborn, and arcadia-pycolor were used to analyze the dataset's composition, sequence features, functional annotations, and the sequence divergence within orthogroups.

 ### Compute Specifications